env0/terraform-provider-env0/docs/data-sources/configuration_variable.md

 ### Required
 - Either name or id in order
-- if the variable scoep is not global set the relevant scope id (for example project_id)
+- if the variable scope is not global set the relevant scope id (for example project_id)

 ### Optional